Has mindfulness transformed your life in a positive way and are you looking for ways to deepen the practice and pass it on to others?

 As mindfulness is becoming more mainstream, there is a growing need for professionalism.
 While more people are starting to teach mindfulness, there is increasingly a need for teachers with a solid background and certified training skills and a sound ethical frame.

 Brussels Mindfulness offers a Mindfulness Teacher Training programme over 2 years, which has started in November 2018.
-It is based on international certification standards and led byinternationally recognised and experienced teachers Jake Dartington and Claude Maskens, and visiting teacher Caroline De Vos.
+It is based on international certification standards and led by internationally recognised and experienced teachers Jake Dartington and Claude Maskens, Steve Savels, Caroline De Vos and Beate Trück.

 Skilful completion of all parts of the programme leads to the award of a Certificate of Competency in Teaching Mindfulness-Based Approaches, providing you with a solid basis and readiness to teach and run your own mindfulness 8-week courses or work with other mindfulness-based approaches.